Staff cost of agreeing an extra Bank Holiday to mark Queen's Platinum Jubilee is estimated at £644,695

 But if staff are required to work on this holiday no enhancements to pay will be given and only time in lieu will be granted.

-A report to the committee says: “In the absence of specific guidance from CoSLA each local authority is considering different options and as such there is no consistent approach.
+A report to the committee from Clair Hepburn, the council’s director of People, Performance and Change, says: “In the absence of specific guidance from CoSLA each local authority is considering different options and as such there is no consistent approach.

 “The options presented in this report are however consistent with what is being considered across other local authorities.”